rakhirawat1/Warehouse-System/SETUP.md

 pnpm dev
 ```

-Open <http://localhost:3001> and sign in as the administrator.
+Open <http://localhost:3001> and sign in with the administrator account from
+step 6.

-For a production-style run: `pnpm build` then `pnpm start`.
+For a production-style run instead: `pnpm build` then `pnpm start`.

-If `pnpm dev` reports `EADDRINUSE ... :3001`, another server is already using
+If `pnpm dev` reports `EADDRINUSE ... :3001`, something else is already
-the port: see the warning in step 4.
+using that port — see the warning in step 4.

 ---

-## 9. Add staff
+## 9. Add a staff account

 1. Sign in as an administrator and open **Users**.
-2. **Add User**: enter the name, email and role, then click **Generate** to
+2. Click **Add User**, enter the name, email and role, then click
-   create a temporary password.
+   **Generate** to create a temporary password.
-3. Give the person their email and temporary password.
-An administrator can
+3. Share the email and temporary password with that person.
+As an admin, you
-   view it again under **View details** until it is changed.
+   can view it again under **View details** until they change it.
-4. On first sign-in, the person must set their own password before using the
+4. On first sign-in, that person must set their own password before they can
-   app.
+   use the rest of the app.

 ---

 ## Full Docker option

-Use this if you would rather not install Node.js and pnpm.
-Next.js and
+Use this if you'd rather not install Node.js and pnpm at all — Next.js and
+PostgreSQL both run inside Docker, and only Docker itself is required (the
+image already contains Node.js and pnpm).

-PostgreSQL both run in Docker.
-Make sure `pnpm dev` is not running, and keep
+Make sure `pnpm dev` isn't running, and keep `.env` as created in step 3
-`.env` as in step 3 (with `localhost:5434`; do not change it to `db:5432`).
+(with `localhost:5434` — you do not need to change it).

 ```bash
 docker compose up -d